Food Security

 In 2022, almost 17% or 857,000 British Columbians lived in a food-insecure household.
 For children under 18, the number is much higher at almost 22%.

 Ensuring British Columbians have access to nourishing, healthy, and culturally preferable food is vital to the overall health and well-being of our communities.
-To help make that happen, United Way British Columbia focuses on the following food security initiatives:
+To help make that happen, United Way British Columbia focuses on the below food security initiatives.

 Food Security Grants